pickleprat/fabric_data_agent_client/README.md

 1. Check the error messages - they include specific troubleshooting tips
 2. Verify your configuration values are correct
-3. Ensure you have the necessary Azure permissions
+3. Ensure your Entra ID application has the necessary permissions
 4. Test with simple queries first before trying complex ones

 ## Dependencies